- Religion and Philosophy»

-Famous Sagittarius Sun Sign People
+Famous Sagittarius People

 Jimi Hendrix, Sagittarius Singer, Songwriter

 Jimi Hendrix—11/27/1942— born Johnny Allen Hendrix—is often considered the best electric guitarist in American history, and certainly one of the most influential and eclectic musicians of his time.
-His first album was The Jimi Hendrix Experience, containing favorites, The Wind Cries Mary, Hey Joe, and Purple Haze.
-He covered Dylan’s Like a Rolling Stone in a way nobody ever heard before at the Monterey Pop Festival, his first big performance outside of the UK and Europe.
+His first album was The Jimi Hendrix Experience, containing favorites, "The Wind Cries Mary", "Hey Joe", and "Purple Haze".
+He covered Dylan’s "Like a Rolling Stone" in a way nobody ever heard before at the Monterey Pop Festival, his first big performance outside of the UK and Europe.

 When Jimi spoke about what he wanted to accomplish, he said “I want to do with my guitar what Little Richard does with his voice.”
 He certainly met that goal.
 Hendrix was well known for his love of psychedelic drugs, and sadly, died in 1970 in London, of somewhat suspicious circumstances.
 Apparently he had passed on many hours before authorities were called in, and there are varied stories of what happened that night.
 The time frame is not even narrowed down by many hours, and one of his doctors was sued for malpractice.
 One can only wonder what he would have accomplished had he not died at the young age of 27.
 He is buried in Seattle, WA, and there is a Fender Stratocaster guitar on his headstone, though it is right side up, and Jimi played his upside down and left handed.

 Taylor Swift, Sagittarius Singer, Songwriter

 Then Taylor showed a love of singing, and turned to musical theater in school.
 She went to Broadway in New York on a regular basis for vocal and acting lessons.
 This suggests that although she showed promise, she was pushed to succeed in some ways by her parents.
-Her mother travelled to Nashville with Taylor when she was 14, and shortly later her father transferred his Merrill Lynch job to Nashville, and the family also bought a larger home in PA.
+Her mother traveled to Nashville with Taylor when she was 14, and shortly later her father transferred his Merrill Lynch job to Nashville, and the family also bought a larger home in PA.
 Taylor felt at home in Nashville, as that is where many aspiring singers get their starts.
 Although inspired by country singers such as Faith Hill and the Dixie Chicks, Taylor sings a sort of mix of country and pop music.
 She began songwriting at 14, and her lyrics are praised as being true to her age, but inventive as well.

-Steven Spielberg, Sagittarius filmmaker and producer
+Steven Spielberg, Sagittarius Filmmaker and Producer

 Steven Spielberg—12/8/1946—is an American film director, screenwriter, and producer.
 Jaws, Close Encounters of the Third Kind, The Raiders of the Lost Ark/ Indiana Jones films, The Color Purple, and Jurassic Park are a small sampling of his works.
 The film Close Encounters of the Third Kind won Spielberg his first Oscar nomination.
 Schindler’s List, the true story of Oskar Schindler, a man who risked his life to save 1,100 Jews from the Holocaust, brought Spielberg wide recognition.
 He made Saving Private Ryan with his friend Tom Hanks, and won his second Oscar for Best Picture, for a film about U.S. soldiers in WWII, sent on a mission to bring home Private Ryan, as three of his brothers were killed in battle action in France within 24 hours.